When someone tells you “don’t forget to breathe” just what on earth do they mean?

 It may feel at first as if it is insurmountable and you have no idea where to start.
 Well how about taking some baby steps towards a calmer body.

 - Take a moment.
 This can be just 5 minutes every few hours or even once or twice a day to stop.
-Take a deep breath in and take in what is going on around you right now.
+Take a deep breathe in and take in what is going on around you right now.

 - Set an alarm in the first few days to remind you to do this.